-Prerequisite: HIS114 or consent of instructor.
+Prerequisite: HIS114 or instructor consent.
 (Offered in alternate years)

 History of Western Europe from the end of World War Two to the present.
 Emphasis is on reconstruction, European integration, subcultures and immigration, consumerism, and the end of the Cold War.